lizards-and-pumpkins/magento-connector/README.md

 # Magento Connector for Lizards & Pumpkins

-This connector is to update products and availability for Lizards & Pumpkins catalog replacement
+This connector is to update products and availability for Lizards & Pumpkins

 ## Installation